About the Art Fellows and AP Courses

 Contact Mr. Ratkevich at:

-Advanced Placement Studio Art is designed for highly motivated students who are committed to the study and creation of visual art, and it is an extension of the learning begun in the Portfolio course.
+Art Fellows IV: Advanced Placement Studio Art is designed for highly motivated students who are committed to the study and creation of visual art, and it is an extension of the learning begun in the Portfolio course.
 Using guidelines established by the Advanced Placement College Board, students must prepare a portfolio of their best work to be submitted for discussion and evaluation at the end of the school year.
-Students will work in a variety of two-dimensional media, including a personal concentration of at least twelve pieces that focuses on a theme of personal interest to each student.
+Students will work in a variety of two-dimensional media, including a personal concentration of at least fifteen pieces that focuses on a theme of personal interest to each student.
 To be successful in this course many of the art projects must be done outside of class.

 During the school year, students will have the opportunity to concentrate in a particular medium, art style, and/or subject matter.
 Students are expected to complete approximately one major project each week, and they will be required to prepare portfolios of their best work for participation in the Spring Portfolio Exhibition and for the College Board’s AP portfolio exam.
 Students in AP Studio Art should be committed to success, and they must be willing to put in the time and effort necessary to produce the high quality work expected of a serious, focused investigation into a discipline in which they are interested.